Au1st3in/gmod-loadingscreen-materialize/README.md

 ## Instructions

-* Requires a Steam Web-API Key (http://steamcommunity.com/dev/apikey)
+* Requires a Steam Web API Key (http://steamcommunity.com/dev/apikey)
 * Place any Music files in `.ogg` format in the music folder or utilize the YouTube functionality in the config.php
-* Place any slideshow photos in `img/carousel`, they will automatically be loaded in
+* Place any slideshow photos in `img/carousel`, they will automatically be loaded into the carousel (png/jpeg)
 * Follow the Instuctions found within the file `config.php` and edit the contents
 * Set the URL of the loading screen in your `server.cfg` like that `sv_loadingurl "http://example.com/index.php?steamid=%s&mapname=%m"`